mantidproject/mantid/docs/source/algorithms/Stitch1DMany-v1.rst

       """Creates a gaussian peak centered on mu and with width sigma.""" return (1/ sigma * np.sqrt(2 * np.pi)) * np.exp( - (x-mu)**2  / (2*sigma**2))

-    #create two histograms with a single peak in each one
+    # Create three histograms with a single peak in each one
     x1 = np.arange(-1, 1, 0.02)
     x2 = np.arange(0.4, 1.6, 0.02)
     x3 = np.arange(1.3, 3, 0.02)